stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

     MWP_TIME_FMT=%T.%f
     MWP_BING_KEY=Axxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-This requirement is to help prevent the generic application API key running into usage limits.
+This requirement is to help prevent the generic application API key exceeding usage limits.
 Using your own key will help ensure the availability of Bing map products for all users.